 The noise blanker circuit is designed to reduce repetitive pulse type noise such as that caused by electric fences, lightning crashes and automobile ignitions.
 It is not designed to handle very low level signals.
 This function is turned on and off by selecting NB On or NB Off in the "always present" menu items along the bottom of the display.
 The signal threshold can be changed by turning the "NB Thr/FM Squ" knob.
-A fixed, retriggerable pulse width of 2ms is used.
+Three fixed, retriggerable pulse widths of 30us, 66us and 2ms can be selected.
+The display will indicate "off", "med", "long", or "max".
+The 4 "off" states are needed because the pulse width can be changed by remote control without turning the blanker on.
+So, off means off/fast, off2 means off/med, off3 means off/long and off4 means off/max.
+Displaying this much information in the small segment reserved for the noise blanker would have been distracting, so we chose to use "off" instead.
+When using the blanker from the front panel, ignore the various "off" indications and just select one of the "on" pulse widths.